MJWootton-Research/Macchiato/README.md

 #### Additional Transition Features
 Transitions may also be given the properties `VOTE` and `RESET`.
 A voting transition does not require all of its incoming arc weights to be met to become enabled.
 Instead, only a given threshold need be met, placed after `VOTE`, separated by a single space.
 For example, a transition, `T1` with the place relationship given by `T1:instant IN P1 P2 P3 OUT P4 VOTE 2` would only require two of `P1`, `P2`, and `P3` to hold a token in order to fire.
 Note that *all* incoming arcs whose weight is satisfied are treated normally for the purposes of removing tokens when the transition fires.

-A reset transition has an associated list of places, delimited by `:` and following `RESET`, separated by a single space, e.g. `RESET P1:P2:P3` (please note that colons must also be used to separate place tags in the shape data *Reset* field when working with the [Microsoft Visio](https://github.com/MJWootton-Research/Macchiato/blob/main/PetriNetDrawingTools/MicrosoftVisio/README.md) editor). *Glob*-style pattern recognition is supported, where `?` matches any one character, `*` matches any set of characters (including a zero-length string), `[abc]` matches any one of `a`, `b`, or `c`, and `[!abc]` matches any character except `a`, `b`, or `c`.
+A reset transition has an associated list of places, delimited by `:` and following `RESET`, separated by a single space, e.g. `RESET P1:P2:P3` (please note that colons must also be used to separate place tags in the shape data *Reset* field when working with the [draw.io](https://github.com/MJWootton-Research/Macchiato/blob/main/PetriNetDrawingTools/draw.io/README.md) [Microsoft Visio](https://github.com/MJWootton-Research/Macchiato/blob/main/PetriNetDrawingTools/MicrosoftVisio/README.md) editors). *Glob*-style pattern recognition is supported, where `?` matches any one character, `*` matches any set of characters (including a zero-length string), `[abc]` matches any one of `a`, `b`, or `c`, and `[!abc]` matches any character except `a`, `b`, or `c`.
 When the transition fires, the places marked for reset are restored to the token count held at the beginning of the simulation.

 #### Example